 What do we mean by Contribution Margin and Operating Margin?

 The contribution margin is the net turnover minus the variable share of the total cost of an organization.
 It covers the fixed costs of the organization as well as a profit share.
 Therefore, the contribution margins in the case of heavy industry are high due to their capital-intensive nature.
 Similarly, the margin is low in the case of sectors that are heavily dependent on labor.
-Operating margin is the relationship between the net revenues and the operating income of the entity.
+The operating margin is the relationship between the net revenues and the operating income of the entity.
 It is also called as operating ratio and is generally expressed in percentage terms.
-Operating income is the difference between the net revenues of an organization and its expenses, over a given period.
+Operating income is the difference between the net revenues of an organization and its expenses over a given period.
 However, it excludes interest costs and taxes.
 EBIT or Earnings before Interest and Taxes and Return on Sales (ROS), the Margin on Sales are the other terms for referring to operating income.

 The formula for calculating the contribution margin is: